nearform/initium/quick-start.md

 6. Commit the changes and open a PR

-7. Wait for the PR to finish and check the logs for the application endpoint
+7. Wait for the action to finish running and check the logs for the application endpoint

-If you followed the guide the endpoint should look like the following
+If you followed the guide, the endpoint should look like the following

 ```
-curl -H "Host: initium-nodejs-demo-app.initium-test.example.com" $KKA_LB_ENDPOING
+curl -H "Host: initium-nodejs-demo-app.initium-test.example.com" $KKA_LB_ENDPOINT
 ```

 And the call should return: